JCPH STI Services

 Screening, diagnosis and treatment of sexually transmitted infections (STIs)

 STIs, also known as sexually transmitted diseases (STDs), are infections that you can get if you have sexual contact with a person who is infected.
 They are spread by vaginal, oral, and anal sex.
-Some infections can be passed in nonsexual ways such as sharing injection equipment for drugs, tattoos, or piercings, during pregnancy or childbirth to a baby, or contact to towels, bedding, or clothing.
+Some infections can be passed in nonsexual ways such as sharing injection equipment for drugs, tattoos, or piercings, during pregnancy or childbirth with a baby, or contact with towels, bedding, or clothing.

 You cannot tell if you or someone else has an STI just by looking or asking if someone has had symptoms.
 Many STIs do not have symptoms, and the only way to know if you have an STI is to get tested.
 Symptoms may include: